kando-menu/kando/README.md

 It will be available for Windows, Linux and macOS.

 # The Vision

+> [!WARNING]
+> This project is in an early stage of development.
+You can read regular updates on the project on [my Ko-fi page](https://ko-fi.com/schneegans).

 I am the developer of [Fly-Pie](https://github.com/Schneegans/Fly-Pie/), which is a similar project but limited to the GNOME desktop.
 I have been working on Fly-Pie for more than 3 years now and I am very happy with the result.